diegoalej/TripLeader/README.md

 # SandBar Project
-This project is intended to be a simple log-in platform where users can safely log in and see their information.
+This application is intended to be used as a tool to plan single- and multi-day outings in the outdoors or any other occasion with a focus on logistics, meals, and expenses.

 ## Project Description
-The sandBar project makes use of the Spring framework to build an API that persist user's data to a MySQL DB.
-For the front end our Angular app makes calls to the Spring API and handles all views.
+The SandBar project makes use of the Spring framework and MySQL for the back-end REST API.
+For the front end an Angular app makes calls to the Spring API and handles all views.

 Use cases include:
 * User can create new account from landing page
 * User can safely log in to account from landing page
-* User can see and edit personal information
+* User can see and edit personal information (trips, expenses, meals)
 * User can see and edit other users if member of admin group

+### MySQL DB and JPA Project
+Once the DB schema was established, JPASandBar was created as a Gradle project to model and communicate with the DB.
+The project incorporates JPA (Hibernate) and JDBC driver (MySQL) to connect with the DB, and uses JUnit testing to ensure data and relationships are accurate.
+This project is meant to be a dependency of the main Spring Boot project on which a REST API will serve the data modeled here.

+### Spring Boot Project
+The confluence project brings in JPASandbar as a dependency and sets up the API endpoints that, using services and repositories, will operate CRUD functions on the required entities to serve data or perform the required function.